berthott/laravel-crudable/readme.md

 * `prefix`: Defines the route prefix.
 Defaults to `api`.
 * General Package Configuration
   * `middleware`: An array of all middlewares to be applied to all of the generated routes.
 Defaults to `['api']`.

+## Architecture

+* The package relies on [laravel-targetable](https://docs.syspons-dev.com/laravel-targetable) to connect specific functionality to Laravel model entities via a trait. (`Crudable`).

 ## Compatibility